finos/tracdap/doc/overview/metadata_model.rst

 ----

-Tags are the core informational element of TRAC’s metadata model, they are used to describe, catalog and control objects.
+:class:`Tags<trac.metadata.Tag>` are the core informational element of TRAC’s metadata model, they are used to index, describe and control objects.
 Every object has a tag and each tag refers to a single object, i.e. there is a one-to-one association.

 A tag is made up of: